curl/everything-curl/http-postvspost.md

 ## HTML web forms

-When we're talking browsers and HTML, the standard way is to offer a form to the user that sends off data when the form has been filled in.
+When we are talking browsers and HTML, the standard way is to offer a form to the user that sends off data when the form has been filled in.
 The `<form>` tag is what makes one of those appear on the web page.
 The tag instructs the browser how to format its POST.
 If the form tag includes